Before the hearing

 You can make a complaint to the Alberta Ombudsman’s office.
 They cannot reverse or change an FSCD appeal panel decision, but they can:

 - make recommendations, including that an FSCD appeal panel re-hear the case

 Option 2.
 Apply for a judicial review

-A judicial review happens through the Court of Queen’s Bench.
+A judicial review happens through the Court of King’s Bench.
 The Court cannot reverse or change an appeal panel decision, however they can decide if the appeal panel: